 ‘Quills’ explores the life of French writer and revolutionary politician Marquis de Sade.
 Starring Geoffrey Rush in the lead role along with Kate Winslet, Joaquin Phoenix, and Michael Caine in supporting roles, the film features numerous scenes involving sexual violence and bizarre masochistic fantasies.
 However, the makers themselves have made clear that the film does not intend to be a realistic depiction of Marquis de Sade’s life, and instead it uses aspects of Sade’s controversial life in order to explore themes of sexual violence, religion, pornography, art, and censorship.
 Philip Kaufman does an incredible job of crafting a bizarre world of brutal fantasies and gets the best out of his stellar cast.

 Read More: Movies Like Requiem For A Dream

 2. Eyes Wide Shut (1999)

 There is no denying that ‘Eyes Wide Shut’ has a fair amount of eroticism in it.
-While the film surely has themes that are complex in nature, it has a thrilling element of surprise where as audiences we don’t know what to expect next.
-It’s dream-like narrative fueled by stunning visual detail, a bravura performance from Nicole Kidman and a masterful use of Ligeti’s music, lend the film the ability to compel the audience to get lost in it, and believe me is it hard to recover.
+While the film surely has themes that are complex in nature, it has a thrilling element of surprise, where as the audience, we don’t know what to expect next.
+It’s dream-like narrative fueled by stunning visual detail, bravura performance from Nicole Kidman, and a masterful use of Ligeti’s music, lend the film the ability to compel the audience to get lost in it, and believe me, is it hard to recover.
 Cinema never remained the same.

 Read More: Movies Like Boyhood